Bren2010/msp/README.md

 The modulus determines the size of the secret shares.
-It must be prime, larger than the secret, and larger than n<sup>k</sup> where `n` is the number of parties and `k` is the size of the largest threshold gate.
-Because this form of secret sharing is *information theoretically secure*, as long as the modulus satisfies those requirements, it can be as small or as large as you'd like.
+It must be prime, larger than the secret, and larger than n<sup>k</sup> where `n` is the number of parties and `k` is the depth of the circuit.
+(For each path from the root to a gate with only leaf nodes, sum the thresholds of all the gates along that path.
+`k` is the maximum of these values--a safe overestimation is to sum the thresholds of all gates in the circuit)  Because this form of secret sharing is *information-theoretically secure*, as long as the modulus satisfies those requirements, it can be as small or as large as you'd like (there's no bonus/reduction in security).
 An excessively small modulus is restrictive, but saves a *lot* of bandwidth.
-However, there's no sensible reason for a modulus over about 256 bits--by that point it's easier to generate a random AES key, encrypt your secret with *that*, and distribute shares of the decryption key instead.
+However, there's no sensible reason for a modulus over about 256 bits--by that point, it's easier to generate a random AES key, encrypt your secret with *that*, and distribute shares of the decryption key instead.

-For convienence, the `Modulus` function has some hard coded moduli that are useful.
-The choices are currently: `127`, `224` for a 127-bit or 224-bit modulus, respectively.
+For convenience, the `Modulus` function has some hard coded moduli that are useful.
+The choices are currently: `127`, `224`, and `256` for a 127-bit, 224-bit, or 256-bit modulus, respectively.